Showing posts with label Vang Vieng. Show all posts

 Day tour to caves by greendiscoverylaos.com

-Read more about a caving trip and tubing down a cave
+Read more about on tubing down a cave

 Tham None: One of the biggest caves in Vang Vieng, it served as a rescue shelter during the Second Indochina War.
 Today it is home to a bat colony and The Magic Stone of Vang Vieng.